oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/ocr-images.md

         For example, if you are following the operator Quick Start guide (which uses WebLogic GA images), then select `weblogic`. **NOTE**:
-        GA images are suitable for demonstration purposes _only_; they are _not_ acceptable for production use.
-In production, you must use CPU (patched) images from OCR or create your images using the [WebLogic Image Tool](https://oracle.github.io/weblogic-image-tool/userguide/tools/create-image/)
+        GA images are suitable for demonstration and development purposes _only_ where the environments are not available from the public Internet; they are _not_ acceptable for production use.
+In production, you should always use CPU (patched) images from OCR or create your images using the [WebLogic Image Tool](https://oracle.github.io/weblogic-image-tool/userguide/tools/create-image/)
         (WIT) with the `--recommendedPatches` option.